AdobeDocs/real-time-cdp-collaboration.en/help/guide/collaborate/overview.md

 ## Collaborating with advertising platforms {#collaborating-with-advertising-platforms}

 Collaborations with advertising platforms will vary based on the specific platform and its capabilities.
-Currently, the only available advertising platform in Real-Time CDP Collaboration is Amazon Marketing Cloud (AMC).
-For more information about collaborating with AMC, read the [Amazon Marketing Cloud](/help/guide/collaborate/advertising-platforms/amc.md) guide.
+Currently, the only available advertising platform in Real-Time CDP Collaboration is [!DNL Amazon Marketing Cloud] ([!DNL AMC]).
+For more information about collaborating with [!DNL AMC], read the [[!DNL Amazon Marketing Cloud]](/help/guide/collaborate/advertising-platforms/amc.md) guide.